YaroslavShilov/webpack/README.md

 ### Advanced Configuration:

-[//]: # (a.
-Create environment-specific configuration files &#40;e.g., .env.development and .env.production&#41; and use dotenv-webpack to load environment variables.)
+a.
+Create environment-specific configuration files (e.g., .env.development and .env.production) and use dotenv-webpack to load environment variables.

 b.
 Implement code splitting based on routes using react-loadable or a similar library if you are using React.